Reuters photo captures Guatemalan mother begging soldier to let her enter U.S.

 Depending on the particulars of the case, the two would typically be processed at a Border Patrol station and then handed to Immigration and Customs Enforcement, or put into a program that returns some migrants to Mexico to await U.S. court hearings, said the spokesman, who asked not to be named.

-Reporting by David Alire; additional reporting by Kristina Cooke in San Francisco and Lizbeth Diaz in Mexico City; writing by Anthony Esposito; editing by Frank Jack Daniel and Jonathan Oatis
+Reporting by David Alire; additional reporting by Kristina Cooke in San Francisco, Lizbeth Diaz in Mexico City, Sofia Menchu in Guatemala City and Julio Cesar Chavez in El Paso; writing by Anthony Esposito; editing by Frank Jack Daniel, Jonathan Oatis and Lisa Shumaker